qffdhruba1123/stremio_setup/README.md

 1. Go to [Stremio](https://web.strem.io/)
 2. Create an account
+3. Go to Addon Section (puzzle icon on the left bar)
-3. Uninstall WatchHub and Public Domain Movies from the addon section.
+4. Uninstall WatchHub and Public Domain Movies from the addon section.

-**Note:** if you own an Android-based device that doesn't include Google Play Store, for instance, a Fire TV.
-You either need to download the app through an alternative store like Aurora Store, Aptoide, APKPure or sideload the apk (a quick search will teach you how to do it if it is your first time).

 ### Setting up the content

+Get a Real-Debrid Subscription from [here](http://real-debrid.com/?id=15891876).
+1. Create an account.
+2. Get a Premium Subscription from the "Premium Offers" section.
+(You can get a 15 day subscription to test it out, but I suggest getting the 180 day subscription as thats the best value)
+3. Get your API Key from [here](https://real-debrid.com/apitoken) (You will need this in the next step)

-Now, we are going to install Torrentio from `https://torrentio.strem.fun/`.
+Now, we are going to install [Torrentio](https://torrentio.strem.fun/).

 * **Providers:** default
 * **Sorting:** default